isomerpages/govtech-gobusiness/index.md

 image: /images/
 permalink: /
 #notification:
 notification: We regret to inform that the manpower submission form is temporarily unavailable due to a server issue.
 We are working to restore the affected service.
-All other services on the site will remain unaffected.
-We apologised for any inconvenience caused.
+All other services on the site remain unaffected.
+We apologise for any inconvenience caused.
 sections:
     - hero:
         title: Supporting Our Businesses